 - IGMP snooping

 - PIM sparse mode (PIM SM), PIM source-specific multicast (PIM SSM), PIM dense mode (PIM DM)

-- Juniper Mist Wired Assurance
+- Juniper Mist Wired Assurance for Campus

 - Junos OS CLI